Scouting assignments determine how your scouting team is utilised to provide you information on different players and teams.

-To properly benefit from an effective scouting network you should take the time to set up scouting assignments yourself.
-To do this you will first need to make sure that you have not delegated this task to either your chief scout or director of football on the Club section of the Staff Responsibilities screen.
+To use your scouting team most effectively you should take the time to set up scouting assignments yourself.
+To do this you will first need to make sure that you have not delegated this task to either your chief scout or director of football on the Responsibilities tab of the Staff screen.

 Read Scouting For Moyes to get the inside story of the life of a football scout.